kittysinaga/Capstone_Project/README.md

 | Utilize a virtual environment |	Made a venv for this project to keep my computer clean |
 | Notate your code with markdown cells in Jupyter Notebook | Included in my code, you will find notes describing each code block |

-Getting Started
+# Getting Started
 To run this project, follow these steps:

-Clone the repository: git clone https://github.com/your-username/your-project.git Install the necessary dependencies: pip install -r requirements.txt Explore the Jupyter notebooks or scripts in the respective folders.
+Clone the repository: git clone https://github.com/kittysinaga/Capstone_Project Install the necessary dependencies: pip install -r requirements.txt Explore the Jupyter notebooks or scripts in the respective folders

-Dependencies
+# Dependencies
 List any dependencies or libraries used in the project.

-Virtual Environment Instructions
+## Virtual Environment Instructions
-After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
+1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-Create a virtual environment in the project folder.
+2. Create a virtual environment in the project folder.
-Activate the virtual environment.
+3. Activate the virtual environment.
-Install the required packages.
+4. Install the required packages.
-When you are done working on your repo, deactivate the virtual environment.
+5. When you are done working on your repo, deactivate the virtual environment.

 Virtual Environment Commands

 Command	Linux/Mac	GitBash